one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

 7. It may take 5-10 minutes for Azure AD Connect to complete installation.
 Read the **Configuration Complete** screen and then click **Exit**.
 8. Minimize your RDP window.

-## Task 11 - Validate Synchronization
+## Exercise 11 - Validate Synchronization

 1. Switch to the Azure portal and examine your Azure AD Directory by selecting the xxxx.onmicrosoft.com  Directory from the upper right hand corner of the portal.
 2. Under **Manage** select **Users**.
 Note that you should now see accounts sourced from Windows Server AD that have synchronized to Azure Active Directory (e.g. On Prem).